 - The main carbohydrate source is a complex one and they contain low levels of sugar.
-As explained above, this will help you controlling the blood sugar spike.
+As explained above, this will help you control the blood sugar spike.

-- Low carb meal replacement shakes can be a good alternative.
-According to Diabetes UK, low carb diets can help you reducing risk of developing type 2 diabetes, control cholesterol and even losing weight in the short term.
+- Low-carb meal replacement shakes can be a good alternative.
+According to Diabetes UK, low-carb diets can help you reduce the risk of developing type 2 diabetes, control cholesterol and even losing weight in the short term.
 Similarly, there’s a debate on how ketogenic diets can help you in the long term.

 - Look for balanced meal replacement shakes.
 One of the key factors is a balanced and healthy diet.
-Vitamins, minerals, and other essential nutrients will help you immensely achieving this goal.
-Thus, I recommend you looking at meal replacement drinks for diabetics that can offer you this.
+Vitamins, minerals, and other essential nutrients will help you immensely achieve this goal.
+Thus, I recommend you look at meal replacement drinks for diabetics that can offer you this.

 - Avoid “nutrition shakes for diabetics” or those shakes branded as such.
 While many claim that they have been specifically claimed for diabetic people, the nutritional profile is often high in sugars and not very good.
 Plus, they can be overpriced.